jarekbryk/compbioftw/README.md

 - [Awwapp - web whiteboard](https://awwapp.com) You draw/type something on your screen and your students see it and can contribute in real time.
 - [ASCIinema](https://asciinema.org) Recording your shell sessions is useful for your students, and this system let's you select the text in the recording and copy/paste it!
 What would be super useful though, is a real-time shell recording system that would output the recording as-is (both commands and their output) to an accesible location like a website or even a file.

-#### Website builders etc.
+#### Make your website, blog, paper or a presentation with R

 - [R Blogdown](https://bookdown.org/yihui/blogdown/) is a fantastic way to set up your website from within R ([this Twitter thread from Dan Quintana is rather useful as well](https://twitter.com/dsquintana/status/993410504570888192)).

+- Do not miss Alison Hill's [excellent tutorial on setting up your Blogdown website](https://www.apreshill.com/blog/2020-12-new-year-new-blogdown/).
+She also developed [a nice Hugo template for personal websites](https://www.apreshill.com/project/hugo-apero/).

-If you want to write a book or a paper within R, try [R Bookdown](https://bookdown.org/yihui/bookdown/); if you want to prepare your presentation from within R, with dynamic R code (a.k.a Presentation Ninja), use [xaringan](https://github.com/yihui/xaringan).
-All three are by amazing [Yihui Xie](https://yihui.name/en/).
+- If you want to write a book or a paper within R, try [R Bookdown](https://bookdown.org/yihui/bookdown/) and [rticles](https://github.com/rstudio/rticles).

+- If you want to prepare your presentation within R, with dynamic R code, use [xaringan](https://github.com/yihui/xaringan).
+(BTW, blogdown, bookdown and xaringan are all made by the amazing [Yihui Xie](https://yihui.name/en/)).
+And definitely check Gina Reynolds' [ggplot flipbook concept](https://evamaerey.github.io/ggplot_flipbook/ggplot_flipbook_xaringan.html#1), where each element and layer of the ggplot plot is revealed step-by-step.
-- Do not miss Alison Hill's [excellent tutorial on setting up your Blogdown website](https://alison.rbind.io/post/2017-06-12-up-and-running-with-blogdown/)

 - [Hugo](https://gohugo.io) + [Netlify](https://www.netlify.com) seem to be the new [Jekyll](https://jekyllrb.com) + [GitHub Pages](https://pages.github.com).
+But as of 2021, I use and recommend [Distill as the most straightforward way of putting your website or blog online](https://rstudio.github.io/distill/), as long as you don't mind sticking largely to the default aesthetics.

 #### Regular expressions in R